sayyam/carouselview/README.md

 Usage
 --------

-Whether you are using Java Or kotlin as your primary language, the layout implementation does not change

 ### Include following code in your layout:

+The layout implementation is same regardless of whether you are using Java Or kotlin

 ```xml
     <com.synnapps.carouselview.CarouselView